 A brief description of the status of WRIA 15 projects and actions included in this plan (descriptions may be drawn from the Salmon Recovery Portal, if available).

-If the project as implemented differs significantly from the original description and assumptions included in the plan, the annual report will also include an estimate of changes to the offset benefit.
+If the project as implemented differs significantly from the original description or assumptions included in the plan, the annual report will also include an estimate of changes to the offset benefit.

 Other implementation actions to date, including any changes in approach since the last report and any challenges identified that may require adaptation in plan implementation.

-The lists of building permits and projects will be organized by subbasin, and if feasible represented on a map that includes subbasin delineations.
+The lists of building permits and projects, organized by subbasin, and (if feasible) represented on a map that includes subbasin delineations.
 Counties are encouraged to provide parcel or other geographic information in their reports to Ecology to support mapping by subbasin.